Y-Xiang-hub/A-Copyright-Protection-Method-in-Big-Data-Trade/README.md

 # A Copyright Protection Method in Big Data Trade
 This is the prototype of [our work](https://www.sciencedirect.com/science/article/abs/pii/S1084804520304057).
-If you find our code is useful for your research, please considering citing it as:
+If you find our code useful for your research, please consider citing it as:

         @article{XIANG2021102953,
           title = {A multi-type and decentralized data transaction scheme based on smart contracts and digital watermarks},